 Overview

-HPV infection is a viral infection that commonly causes skin or mucous membrane growths (warts).
-There are more than 100 varieties of human papillomavirus (HPV).
-Some types of HPV infection cause warts, and some can cause different types of cancer.
+HPV infection is a viral infection.
+There are more than 100 types of human papillomavirus (HPV).
+Some types of HPV infection cause skin growths called warts and some types of HPV infection can cause cancer.

 Most HPV infections don't lead to cancer.
-But some types of genital HPV can cause cancer of the lower part of the uterus that connects to the vagina (cervix).
-Other types of cancers, including cancers of the anus, penis, vagina, vulva and back of the throat (oropharyngeal), have been linked to HPV infection.
+But some types of genital HPV can cause cancer of the lower part of the uterus that connects to the vagina, called the cervix.
+Other types of cancers have been linked to HPV infection.
+These include cancers of the anus, penis, vagina, vulva and back of the throat.
+Cancer at the back of the throat is called oropharyngeal cancer.

-These infections are often transmitted sexually or through other skin-to-skin contact.
+These infections are often passed through sex or through other skin-to-skin contact.
 Vaccines can help protect against the strains of HPV most likely to cause genital warts or cervical cancer.

 Symptoms

-In most cases, your body's immune system defeats an HPV infection before it creates warts.
-When warts do appear, they vary in appearance depending on which kind of HPV is involved:
+Usually, the body's immune system defeats an HPV infection before it creates warts.
+Different types of HPV produce different warts, including:

-• Genital warts.
-These appear as flat lesions, small cauliflower-like bumps or tiny stemlike protrusions.
-In women, genital warts appear mostly on the vulva but can also occur near the anus, on the cervix or in the vagina.
+Genital warts.
+Some appear flat.
+Others look like small cauliflower-like bumps or tiny stemlike bumps.
+In women, genital warts appear mostly on the vulva.
+But they also can occur near the anus, on the cervix or in the vagina.

 In men, genital warts appear on the penis and scrotum or around the anus.
-Genital warts rarely cause discomfort or pain, though they may itch or feel tender.
+Genital warts rarely cause discomfort or pain.
+But they might itch or feel tender.

-• Common warts.
-Common warts appear as rough, raised bumps and usually occur on the hands and fingers.
-In most cases, common warts are simply unsightly, but they can also be painful or susceptible to injury or bleeding.
+- Common warts.
+Common warts appear as rough, raised bumps.
+They usually occur on the hands and fingers.
+Most common warts are simply not attractive.
+But they also can be painful.
+And it's easy for them to get injured or bleed.

-• Flat warts.
-Flat warts are flat-topped, slightly raised lesions.
-They can appear anywhere, but children usually get them on the face and men tend to get them in the beard area.
-Women tend to get them on the legs.
+- Flat warts.
+Flat warts are flat-topped, slightly raised sores called lesions.
+They can appear anywhere on the body.
+But children usually get them on the face, men tend to get them in the beard area, and women tend to get them on the legs.

 Cervical cancer

-Nearly all cervical cancers are caused by HPV infections, but cervical cancer may take 20 years or longer to develop after an HPV infection.
-The HPV infection and early cervical cancer typically don't cause noticeable symptoms.
-Getting vaccinated against HPV infection is your best protection from cervical cancer.
+HPV infections cause almost all cervical cancers.
+But cervical cancer may take 20 years or longer to develop after an HPV infection.
+The HPV infection and early cervical cancer typically don't cause symptoms.
+Getting vaccinated against HPV infection is the best way to protect against cervical cancer.

-Because early cervical cancer doesn't cause symptoms, it's vital that women have regular screening tests to detect any precancerous changes in the cervix that might lead to cancer.
-Current guidelines recommend that women ages 21 to 29 have a Pap test every three years.
+Because early cervical cancer doesn't cause symptoms, it's vital that women have regular screening tests.
+These tests can find changes in the cervix that might lead to cancer.
+Current guidelines recommend that women ages 21 to 29 have a test that checks cervical cells for cancer, called a Pap test, every three years.

-Women ages 30 to 65 are advised to continue having a Pap test every three years, or every five years if they also get the HPV DNA test at the same time.
-Women over 65 can stop testing if they've had three normal Pap tests in a row, or two HPV DNA and Pap tests with no abnormal results.
+Women ages 30 to 65 are advised to keep having Pap tests every three years.
+Or the Pap test can be every five years for women who also get an HPV DNA test at the same time.
+Women over 65 can stop testing if they've had three regular Pap tests in a row, or two HPV DNA and Pap tests with no irregular results.

 When to see a doctor

-If you or your child has warts of any kind that cause embarrassment, discomfort or pain, seek advice from your doctor.
+If you or your child has any warts that cause embarrassment, discomfort or pain, seek advice from your healthcare professional.

 Causes

-HPV infection occurs when the virus enters your body, usually through a cut, abrasion or small tear in your skin.
-The virus is transferred primarily by skin-to-skin contact.
+HPV infection occurs when the virus enters the body, usually through a cut or other damage to skin.
+The virus spreads mainly by skin-to-skin contact.

-Genital HPV infections are contracted through sexual intercourse, anal sex and other skin-to-skin contact in the genital region.
-Some HPV infections that result in oral or upper respiratory lesions are contracted through oral sex.
+Genital HPV infections are contracted through having sex, anal sex and other skin-to-skin contact of the genitals.
+Some HPV infections spread through oral sex.

-If you're pregnant and have an HPV infection with genital warts, it's possible your baby may get the infection.
-Rarely, the infection may cause a noncancerous growth in the baby's voice box (larynx).
+People who are pregnant and have an HPV infection with genital warts can give the infection to the baby.
+Rarely, the infection may cause a noncancerous growth in the baby's voice box, called the larynx.

-Warts are contagious.
-They can spread through direct contact with a wart.
-Warts can also spread when someone touches something that already touched a wart.
+Warts spread easily.
+This means that warts are contagious and can spread through direct contact with a wart.
+Warts also can spread by touching something that has touched a wart.

 Risk factors